Jonah-Eb/Concept-Webdesign_Tierschutzverein-SOM-e.V./README.md

 ## Why should I use this?

-This Web-concpt has been developed by an ui/ux designer and programmer.
+This Web-concept has been developed by an ui/ux designer and programmer.
 Therefore this concept should bring not only a fresh look but also the necessary functionality and user experience enhancements to meet the needs of the users.